 Seventy percent of Cakebread’s production is white varieties (mainly Chardonnay and Sauvignon Blanc) with the majority of their red production being Cabernet Sauvignon.
 Cakebread produces premium wines (at a fairly sizable production for Napa Valley standards); the wines are found in many high-end restaurants nationwide and it is through this distribution along with word of mouth that people often discover their wines.

-The proprietary Rubáiyat is a wine one will not find at any other Napa wineries.
-This blend is predominately Pinot Noir with often select other varietals rounding out the blend including Zinfandel, Syrah or Grenache.
+The proprietary Rubáiyat is a wine one will not find at any other Napa Valley wineries.
+This blend is predominately Pinot Noir with often select other varieties rounding out the blend including Zinfandel, Syrah or Grenache.
+The varietal percentage changes depending on the vintage.
 The 2006 Cakebread Cellars Rubáiyat is a blend of Pinot Noir, Zinfandel and a splash of Syrah.
 The bouquet on this wine is decidedly spicy, more representative of a Zinfandel whereas on the palate it tastes more like a Pinot Noir with flavors of strawberry, raspberry and red cherry.
 This is a very fruit forward wine.

 The Photo Contest